What are dietary supplements?

 Besides multivitamins, many dietary supplements target special needs and age groups.

-However, all of a person's nutritional needs can be met by eating a balanced diet.
+But all of a person's nutritional needs can be met by eating a balanced diet.
+Some

 Taking heavy doses of dietary supplements has not proven to be effective.
 In fact,

 it can be toxic.
 The National Institutes of Health does not recommend supplementing